Like many cancer patients finishing their treatment, Alexsandra Dietrich rang a bell at her clinic to mark the end of chemotherapy.

 O'Brien would like to see hospitals and clinics do more to acknowledge people who may never finish treatment.
 October 13 is National Metastatic Breast Cancer Awareness Day, for example — why not have a sign or display honoring those patients, she asked.

-Dietrich, who is back at Ohio State University, is glad the differing viewpoints are being heard.
+Dietrich, who returned to Ohio State University after treatment, was glad the differing viewpoints are being heard.

 “People like me have the privilege to get to ring the bell… maybe [doctors] should look into doing something for patients who don’t get that privilege,” she said.